-Blossom Tree Counselling friendship groups are back for the fall!
+Blossom Tree Counselling friendship groups are back for fall 2022!
 These groups will not be located at the Blossom Tree Counselling office, we have arranged a separate facility that will accommodate the friendship groups.
-We have 2 groups starting in October - one on Tuesday's at 5:30 to 6:30, and another on Thursday's from 5:30 - 6:30.
+This year we are using the Kin Hut at Departure Bay beach.
+We have 4 groups starting in September - two on Wednesday's at 3:15- to 4:15, and 4:30-5:30 and two on Friday's from 3:15-4:15, and 4:30-5:30.
 Each group will run for an hour, with the first 15 - 20 minutes of topic discussion, remaining time spent on facilitated social activities.

-Oftentimes, our kids have not had a chance to really get a handle on how to manage themselves in social situations.
-This past year has really impacted social opportunities for many kids, and the schools often do not have resources on hand during recess breaks to sufficiently support kids in working through social challenges.
+Oftentimes, our kids have not had a chance to really get a handle on how to manage themselves in social situations ESPECIALLY after coming out of the pandemic when so many social opportunities haven't happened.
+The pandemic has really impacted social opportunities for many kids, and the schools often do not have resources on hand during recess breaks to sufficiently support kids in working through social challenges.
 And while kids may go to sports or activities with other kids, these activities are structured and don't allow for free range social interactions.
 The goal of our friendship skills groups is to help support kids who struggle with the following:

 Initiating friendships - how do I make a friend